kaiban-ai/kaibanjs-docs/docs/core-concepts/06-Observability and Monitoring.md

 For a comprehensive list of possible status values and their meanings for each type of log, please refer to the enums file in the KaibanJS repository:

 [KaibanJS Enums File](https://github.com/kaiban-ai/KaibanJS/blob/main/src/utils/enums.js)

+---

+## OpenTelemetry Integration

+KaibanJS provides a seamless integration with OpenTelemetry, allowing you to trace and monitor your workflows in real-time.

+Read more about the OpenTelemetry integration in the [Exporting Traces with OpenTelemetry](../how-to/13-Exporting-Traces-with-OpenTelemetry.md) guide.

 ## Conclusion